 Up-to-date information and easy access are subjective measurements made by end-users.
 To determine this benefit, therefore, consider measuring the timeliness of needed information and the ease of accessing this information based on end-use standards.

-6. Improved responsiveness to customer and prospect requests
+6. Improved responsiveness to the customer and prospect requests

 Link a go-to person (manager, sales representative, or customer service representative) to each customer request and work until the request gets resolved.
 To determine this benefit, which coordinates with customer service, consider measuring the time it takes to respond completely to a customer or a prospect request.